cchauve/AGO-pipeline/doc/manual.md

 ## AGO architecture

 An AGO pipeline is defined by the following elements:
-- a set of input data files that include, at minima, a species tree, a set of gene families and gene orders for extant species, together with possibly additional data depending on the sp[ecific implemented pipeline;
+- a set of input data files that include, at minima, a species tree, a set of gene families and gene orders for extant species, together with possibly additional data depending on the specific implemented pipeline;
 - a set of external computational tools, each with specific options, aimed to be run in a specific order, aimed at processing the input data to generate a set of gene orders for the ancestral species defined by the input species tree.

 An AGO pipeline is described by a YAML parameters file that is composed of two parts: